-When I was a consultant, I saw many different approaches and strategies for deriving a mobile marketing budget that all generally fell into three distinct categories, the borders of which were largely delineated by company politics.
+As a consultant, I saw numerous approaches and strategies for deriving a marketing budget.
+These approaches generally fell into three distinct categories, the borders of which were largely delineated by company politics.

 And lastly, the fixed budget category involves a company setting a fixed budget for mobile user acquisition, usually at least a quarter but sometimes as far as a year in advance.
 Under these conditions, the marketing team is responsible for spending the marketing budget to its greatest possible effect but have no ability to scale outside of that budget; growth is ultimately constrained by an intractable, usually forecast-driven model of how the company wants its business to look over some period of time.
 This approach is generally taken by large, sometimes public, companies for which predictability of revenues is important.

 None of these approaches is objectively better than the other.
 But it was interesting, as a consultant, to see how easy it was to guess which approach a company took within just a few minutes of meeting its leadership.
 Companies with strong marketing teams, usually led by a CMO or VP of Marketing with considerable experience on mobile and having made substantial investments into marketing technology, tend to favor the LTV > CPI approach if they have the financial wherewithal for it or the ratio reinvestment approach if they need to be more conservative with cash recovery (although in the latter case, it’s also common to see the company go with unit profitability spending on a shorter LTV timeline).